wconrad/wconrad.github.io/_posts/2014-06-03-concatenating-enumerator.markdown

 -----

+**Footnotes**

-(1) The designers of Fortran had not yet caught on that floating point
+<sup>1</sup> The designers of Fortran had not yet caught on that floating point
 numbers are a pretty miserable subset of real numbers.

-(2) Yes, the data type we now call "string," fortran called
+<sup>2</sup> Yes, the data type we now call "string," Fortran called
 "character."
 That makes naming some of the variables in a Fortran interpreter _really_ awkward.